wigy/chronicles_of_grunt/README.md

 * `SUBDIR` --- Path of the source file after removing the first directory.
 * `SUBSUBDIR` --- Path of the source file after removing two first directories.

+In order to compile them, one can run `build`-task.

 ## Tasks